DegradedLocket/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+This assignment  required us to create "Something beautiful to look at while listening to music" using the Processing Library in Java .
+This assignment was particularly interenting to me as I have been learning guitar for 3 years.
+To add a more personal touch to this, the audio I used to demo my visuals is a cover of Under the Bridge by the Red Hot Chilli Peppers preformed by myself.

 # Instructions
 For the Circle Visualiser, initially there is only a single circle.
 In order to